 Your nonprofit has a specific link that you can provide donors.
 You can find this url by searching for your organization on givebigseattle.org, selecting your organization and copying your page's url.
 A donation button will appear on each organization's page when early giving begins on April 27.

 How do matching funds work?

 GiveBIG is a crowdfunding event, using online donations of all sizes to raise funds for nonprofit organizations.
 Nonprofits maximize GiveBIG's potential when they secure matching funds to leverage online donations.
 A matching grant of any size can incentivize donors to make a gift, or increase their gift, in order to help the organization maximize their fundraising efforts.
 We are strongly encouraging each nonprofit to secure matching funds.
-Seattle Foundation will support this effort by hosting workshops in partnership with the Seattle Times.
-Included in the workshops will be a presentation focused on "Tips for securing matching funds."
-This presentation will also be recorded and available on-demand.
+Seattle Foundation supports this effort by hosting workshops in partnership with The Seattle Times.
+Included in the workshops was a presentation focused on "Tips for securing matching funds."
+You can also access presentation materials.

 You can promote the matching funds on your GiveBIG page, and acknowledge the generous donor who made that gift.
 As online gifts roll in throughout the day, the matching gift meter will countdown the amount needed to realize your match.
 It is a real time way to communicate with and motivate your donors.
 The CiviCore platform provides the ability to present one, dollar-for-dollar match, for GiveBIG.